tjprohammer/demomed-risk-scoring/notes.md

 - API keys should be provided via env var (`DEMOMED_API_KEY`) or request header.
 - The code avoids hard-coding a default key.
 - If sharing this repo publicly, ensure no keys are committed in docs or config files.

+Also avoid pasting keys into terminal history/screenshots (e.g., in `curl` commands).